Areas of Study

 Public Policy (Minor)

 A minor in Public Policy develops skills that are needed for strategic decision-making in business and technical professions, including health, education, and engineering.
 Public Policy is the product of choices made by governments that drive public investments, create rules, establish services and security, guide and regulate markets and businesses, or allocate benefits and costs to citizens.
-Students pursuing a Public Policy minor will learn to formulate, evaluate, and promote policy options that can make a differnece in their communities.
+Students pursuing a Public Policy minor will learn to formulate, evaluate, and promote policy options that can make a difference in their communities.
 The minor is an excellent complement to students from programs across the university, including business, health, engineering, education, and prelaw.

 Public Policy Minor Semester Requirements (18 credit hours)